meken/gcp-bq-looker-encryption/README.md

 # BQ Column Level Encryption and Looker

 This repository is intended as an example of how to encrypt sensitive data in BigQuery and use it in Looker.
+For more information have a look at the [official documentation](https://cloud.google.com/bigquery/docs/column-key-encrypt).

 ## Terminology